ant-design/ant-design/components/spin/index.en-US.md

 ## When To Use

-When partial of page is waiting for asynchronous data or during a rendering process, an appropriate loading animation can effectively alleviate users' inquietude.
+When part of the page is waiting for asynchronous data or during a rendering process, an appropriate loading animation can effectively alleviate users' inquietude.

 ## API